mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 like solution to the problem.
 So that's kind of like the work that we promote, this kind of deep work.
 Ability to like really focus on hard problems and solve them.
-And also like do this friends, like pull requests.
+And also like do this , like pull requests.
 I think an amazing invention that makes this much, much easier to do.
 And I think it creates much better code and much better systems.
 So I hope I can like answer this in like a very holistic way.
 **Michaela:** [00:18:17] So especially code reviews are one of my favorite